 That’s easy: Eyelash curler.
 I’m lucky I’ve got very long and reasonably thick eyelashes.
 I’m not so lucky that they hang straight down, like a cow’s eyelashes.
 If my eyelash aren’t curled you can’t even tell I’ve got any.
 Check out the photo of me looking spectacularly grumpy – it’s pretty obvious which eye has curled eyelashes!
 Big difference, right?
+Some other things that are really important when it comes to this kind of thing are eyelash lift and tint – they’re not to be forgotten when establishing a beauty regimen.
 I got my first eyelash curler when I was 13 years on a holiday in England.
 I’ve pretty much curled my eyelashes every day since: Including the three years when I lived in a tent in Europe (That’s a whole different blogpost!)
 The best eyelash curler known to man is the Shu Uemura brand – and believe me, I’ve tried hundreds of curlers over the years.
 I got my Shu Uemura eyelash curler in Singapore last year, but you can get them online.
 Strawberry Net often have them.
 They are the best $30 you’ll ever spend on a beauty item.

 6. Lust: Which item is at the top of your beauty list?